cs-uob/COMS10012/exercises/posix/src/act3/git3.md

 Since everyone is working on a different branch, you will never get a conflict this way.

 Anyone who is a project member can visit the github page can see all the feature branches there, but a normal `git branch` will not show other people's branches that you've never checked out yourself.
-Instead, you want to do `git branch -a` (a is for "all" here) that will show you all the branches, with names like `remotes/origin/NAME` for branches that so far only exist on the origin repository.
+Instead, you want to do `git branch -a`  again that will show you all the branches, with names like `remotes/origin/NAME` for branches that so far only exist on the origin repository.
 You can check these out like any other branch to see their contents in your working copy.

 ## Merging